 The EU4Health Programme, as main financial instrument to fund the Union health initiatives, is implemented through annual work programmes.
-On 24 June 2021 the Commission adopted the 2021 work programme, on 14 January 2022 the Commission adopted the 2022 work programme, on 21 November 2022 the Commission adopted the 2023 work programme, and on 5 December 2023 the 2024 work programme.
+On 24 June 2021 the Commission adopted the 2021 work programme, on 14 January 2022 the Commission adopted the 2022 work programme and on 21 November 2022 the Commission adopted the 2023 work programme.
 Three amendments have been adopted on 12 April 20222, on 25 July 20223 and on 25 July 20234, to clarify the appropriate management mode for pillar assessed organisations, entities entrusted by the Commission with budget implementation tasks, and to add new actions.